tvaditya/CppND-Capstone-Game-tvaditya/README.md

 4. Compile: `cmake .. && make`
 5. Run it: `./SnakeGame`.

+## Structure
+1. We have the following folders assets, configFiles, src ( this is a cmake project so you also see cmake and build folders)
+2. main.cpp is our maind class and it is where game runs
+3. controller.cpp has all controling information like what keys to use to move around the game
+4. rendered.cpp renderizes all game objects
+5. snake.cpp creates and updates the snakes body and defines how it moves
+6. obstacles.cpp creates a speeder of snake hits it it speeds up
+7. slowers.cpp makes the snake move slower
+8. wall.cpp creates a wall object in that kills the sanke of it hits it.

 ## What the project has according to rubric
 1. This README file with instructions on how to run it
 2. The README indicates that I chose the SnakeGame and enhanced it with obstacles